EKechei/canary-deployments-kubernetes/README.md

 # 6. Test your setup
-You can use the following command to test your setup (replacing INGRESS_CONTROLLER_IP with your ingress controller's IP Address)
+You can use the following command to test your setup (replacing INGRESS_CONTROLLER_IP with your ingress controller IP Address)

 ![image](https://github.com/user-attachments/assets/f0c5c49b-0781-4da9-97ab-47f2c1d1cebc)